amanaligit/conFusionServer/README.md

 # conFusionServer

 This is a project developed for a Restaurant to present Dishes with user and admin login  using React and Node-Express.
 To run, just run "npm install" or "yarn install --ignore-engines" to install the dependencies.
 Then run "npm start" or
 "yarn start" to start the project on localhost:3000.
+Visit this url in your web browser to access the React GUI.

 Functions:
 1. Login, Register using JWT Tokens and https.